 “If all UK gardens were turned into nature-friendly places, it would create a wildlife haven of over 430,000 hectares in size, more than four times the surface area of all national nature reserves combined.”

 The Wild Bunch is open to anyone who is interested in gardening for wildlife in our private gardens and shared local green spaces.
 Championing the idea of our gardens and green spaces being inter-connected parts of a much larger wild space that is owned by our wild neighbours, the group shares ideas, hosts monthly gatherings and holds public events that promote wildlife-friendly approaches in our neighbourhoods.

 There are lots of useful ideas in our Gardening for Wildlife booklet that you can download and share with your neighbours.
 Take the quiz to see how wildlife friendly your garden already is.

-We will soon be working to map the wildlife in the Frome community.
-Check back for more details on how you can be involved.
+We are currently working to map the wildlife in the Frome community.
+Visit our Wild About Frome page for details on how you can get involved.

-In addition to the Wild Bunch, Frome Town Council is also supporting Frome Hoedown – a community initiative to hoe and weed our streets in place of Mendip District Council using Roundup weedkiller.
+In addition to the Wild Bunch, Frome Town Council is also supporting Frome Hoedown – a community initiative to hoe and weed our streets in place of Somerset Council using Roundup weedkiller.

 We’ve made the press!
 The Frome Times hosts our bi-weekly column where we talk about seasonal changes and what we can do in our gardens and neighbourhoods to support our local wildlife.